-- Found on Blackboard under Course Content. - Should be completed by each student (hand-written) in class during the daily lectures. - Some sections are assigned to be done "online".
-That is, students will use the lecture videos provided on Blackboard to complete the notes before the next class meeting.

-- Upload completed notes to Gradescope for a Daily grade by the start of the next class. - Bring all notes to class each day (2-3 inch binder recommended) - In the event that a section of notes was not completed during class, the instructor may assign those notes to be completed using the lecture videos found on Blackboard. - Upload completed notes to Gradescope by the instructed due date for a daily grade.
+- Found on Blackboard under Course Content. - Should be completed by each student (hand-written) in class during the daily lectures. - Bring all notes to class each day (2-3 inch binder recommended) - In the event that a section of notes was not completed during class, the instructor may assign those notes to be completed using the lecture videos found on Blackboard. - Upload completed notes to Gradescope by the instructed due date for a daily grade. - Most notes done in class will be saved on OneNote, a link of which is in the Course Resources folder on Blackboard.